+U.S. Department of Labor, Bureau of Labor Statistics, Consumer Price Index

 Advisory committee

 The requirement to discuss an advisory committee in this section is separate from and in addition to discussing the advisory committee in the Stakeholder Involvement section.
 The question to be addressed here is whether an advisory committee reviewed the fiscal impact statement.